-Bradley Berkland Hagen & Herbst, LLC (“BBHH”) was founded in 1998 for the primary purpose of representing local governments on cable franchising matters.
-The firm has been a leader in negotiating competitive cable franchises in recent years.
+Bradley Werner, LLC was founded in 1998 for the primary purpose of representing local governments on cable franchising matters.
+The Firm has been a leader in negotiating competitive cable franchises in recent years.
 The firm has also represented local governments across the country in litigation protecting cable franchising rights and in informal and formal cable franchise renewal negotiations and proceedings.
-BBHH has also assisted local governments establish adequate PEG funding and Institutional Networks for their communities and developing adequate local code provisions related to cable franchising and the public rights-of-way.
+Our firm has also assisted local governments establish adequate PEG funding and Institutional Networks for their communities and developing adequate local code provisions related to cable franchising and the public rights-of-way.
 The Bradley Telecommunications Law Group includes Mike Bradley, Adrian Herbst, Kristin Berkland, and Leslie Herbst-Saporito, together bringing decades of telecommunications legal experience to the firm.

 One of our core competencies is our deep knowledge of federal communications law and our ability in assisting local governments understand how the overlay of federal communications law and policy impacts local franchising and public rights-of-way management.
 Given the FCC on-going assumption of regulatory authority over many elements of traditional local franchising authority, it is increasingly important for local government officials to understand the interplay between federal, state and local law, as well as the policy issues that are driving many of these changes.
 We can provide this guidance.